nathan-a-king/website/content/posts/the-mispricing-of-understanding.md

 Generative AI ensures that any fixed skill will eventually be automated.
 The only defensible advantage is the rate of re-skilling—the compound interest of comprehension.
 When intelligence is cheap and understanding expensive, learning speed becomes destiny.

 The models will continue to improve; the market will continue to misprice; and the rest of us will race, not against the machines, but against our own inertia.
 In the Learning-Rate Economy, every mind is both asset and algorithm.
 The price of compute will fluctuate.
-The price of understanding will only rise—and that’s the one market no algorithm can clear.
+The price of understanding will only rise—and that's the one market no algorithm can clear.

 ---

 ### Works Cited

-- Brynjolfsson, Erik et al. “Generative AI at Work.” _Stanford Institute for Economic Policy Research (SIEPR)_, 2023. [https://siepr.stanford.edu/news/generative-ai-boost-can-boost-productivity-without-replacing-workers](https://siepr.stanford.edu/news/generative-ai-boost-can-boost-productivity-without-replacing-workers)
+¹ Noy, Shakked, and Whitney Zhang.
+"Experimental Evidence on the Productivity Effects of Generative Artificial Intelligence." _MIT Sloan School of Management_, 2023. [https://mitsloan.mit.edu/ideas-made-to-matter/how-generative-ai-can-boost-highly-skilled-workers-productivity](https://mitsloan.mit.edu/ideas-made-to-matter/how-generative-ai-can-boost-highly-skilled-workers-productivity)

-- Federal Reserve Bank of St. Louis. _The Impact of Generative AI on Work Productivity._ Feb 2025. [https://www.stlouisfed.org/on-the-economy/2025/feb/impact-generative-ai-work-productivity](https://www.stlouisfed.org/on-the-economy/2025/feb/impact-generative-ai-work-productivity)
+² Brynjolfsson, Erik et al. "Generative AI at Work." _Stanford Institute for Economic Policy Research (SIEPR)_, 2023. [https://siepr.stanford.edu/news/generative-ai-boost-can-boost-productivity-without-replacing-workers](https://siepr.stanford.edu/news/generative-ai-boost-can-boost-productivity-without-replacing-workers)

-- Goldman Sachs Research. _Generative AI Could Raise Global GDP by 7 Percent._ Apr 2023. [https://www.goldmansachs.com/insights/articles/generative-ai-could-raise-global-gdp-by-7-percent](https://www.goldmansachs.com/insights/articles/generative-ai-could-raise-global-gdp-by-7-percent)
+³ Federal Reserve Bank of St. Louis. _The Impact of Generative AI on Work Productivity._ Feb 2025. [https://www.stlouisfed.org/on-the-economy/2025/feb/impact-generative-ai-work-productivity](https://www.stlouisfed.org/on-the-economy/2025/feb/impact-generative-ai-work-productivity)

-- McKinsey & Company. _The Economic Potential of Generative AI: The Next Productivity Frontier._ Jun 2023. [https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/the-economic-potential-of-generative-ai-the-next-productivity-frontier](https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/the-economic-potential-of-generative-ai-the-next-productivity-frontier)
+⁴ McKinsey & Company. _The Economic Potential of Generative AI: The Next Productivity Frontier._ Jun 2023. [https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/the-economic-potential-of-generative-ai-the-next-productivity-frontier](https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/the-economic-potential-of-generative-ai-the-next-productivity-frontier)

-- Noy, Shakked, and Whitney Zhang.
-“Experimental Evidence on the Productivity Effects of Generative Artificial Intelligence.” _MIT Sloan School of Management_, 2023. [https://mitsloan.mit.edu/ideas-made-to-matter/how-generative-ai-can-boost-highly-skilled-workers-productivity](https://mitsloan.mit.edu/ideas-made-to-matter/how-generative-ai-can-boost-highly-skilled-workers-productivity)
+⁵ Goldman Sachs Research. _Generative AI Could Raise Global GDP by 7 Percent._ Apr 2023. [https://www.goldmansachs.com/insights/articles/generative-ai-could-raise-global-gdp-by-7-percent](https://www.goldmansachs.com/insights/articles/generative-ai-could-raise-global-gdp-by-7-percent)